 IamGSD supported SHG, the German GSD association, in running their first ever walking course in September 2019 in Ofterschwang.

-SHG were planning another course for 2020, at the same location, 18 to 22 September, but it seems likely that the COVID-19 pandemic will put a stop to them.
+SHG were planning further courses for 2020 and 2021, at the same location, but the COVID-19 pandemic put a stop to them.
 Watch out for plans for 2022.